yxuansu/MAGIC/image_captioning/zerocap/README.md

 <span id='flickr30k_to_mscoco'/>

 #### 4. Cross Domain Image Captioning on MSCOCO:
-To perform image captioning on MSCOCO with language model from Flickr30k domain, please run the following command:
+To perform image captioning on MSCOCO with the language model from Flickr30k domain, please run the following command:
 ```yaml
 chmod +x ./flickr30k_to_mscoco_zerocap.sh
 ./flickr30k_to_mscoco_zerocap.sh